darklang/docs/docs/tutorials/external-db.md

 sidebar_label: Using an External DB
 ---

 Your project may require a more complex data structure than our datastores.
+If a key-value store works, we strongly recommend using the built-in datastore to take advantage of language functions.

-Good news - any external database that provides a REST API can be used.
+If you already have (or otherwise require) an external database, any external database that provides a REST API can be used.
 For the purposes of this tutorial, we will be using [restdb.io](https://restdb.io).

 ## Set Up